When we treat patients with dermal filler and anti-wrinkle treatment we want to minimise the risk of the treatment as much as possible.

-When I worked with lasers there was a varying length of downtime between each laser.
-Fraxel laser on a high setting (for facial rejuvenation) had a longer recovery time than Medlite on a low setting (for removing sun spots).
+There is a varying length of downtime between each laser.
+Fraxel laser on a high setting (for facial rejuvenation) had a longer recovery time than Medline on a low setting (for removing sunspots).
 It can take 2 weeks to fully recover after a CO2 laser treatment.

 The same can be said for a chemical peel – a Jessner’s peel had a downtime of a few days whereas a light salicylic peel had a shorter recovery period.